 At its most extreme, sexual sadism involves illegal activities such as rape, torture, and even murder, in which case the death of the victim produces sexual excitement.
 It should be noted that while rape may be an expression of sexual sadism, the infliction of suffering is not the motive for most rapists, and the victim's pain generally does not increase the rapist's sexual excitement.
 Rather, rape involves a combination of sex and gaining power over the victim.
 These individuals need intensive psychiatric treatment and may be jailed for these activities.

 Transvestitism, or transvestic fetishism, refers to the practice by heterosexual males of dressing in female clothes to produce or enhance sexual arousal.
 The sexual arousal usually does not involve a real partner but includes the fantasy that the individual is the female partner as well.
 Some men wear only one special piece of female clothing, such as underwear, while others fully dress as female, including hair style and make-up.
 Cross-dressing as a transvestite is not a problem unless it is necessary for the individual to become sexually aroused or experience sexual climax.

 Voyeurism ("Peeping Tom")

-This disorder involves achieving sexual arousal by observing an unsuspecting and non-consenting person who is undressing or unclothed, and/or engaged in sexual activity.
+This disorder involves achieving sexual arousal by observing an unsuspecting and non-consenting person who is undressing or unclothed or engaged in sexual activity.
 This behavior may conclude with masturbation by the voyeur.
-The voyeur does not seek sexual contact with the person they are observing.
+The voyeur does not seek sexual contact with the person he or she is observing.
 Other names for this behavior are "peeping" or "peeping Tom."